azurecrystalz/azurecrystalz.github.io/source/_posts/sakura-sakura.md

 <!-- Translation Notes -->

-[^1]: This thought line here is referencing chapter 1 of the story “Honeybee”!
-HiMERU was looking at newbie jobs and talked about how seeing inexperienced idols quickly try to take every job they see was charming!
-[^2]: This is referring to the end of Rinne’s FS1 story!
+<h4>Translation Notes</h4>

-[^3]: Different from a deadend, a deadlock is when someone is stuck going in circles.
+(3): Different from a deadend, a deadlock is when someone is stuck going in circles.

-[^4]: Word play of sorts? “琥珀” is “kohaku”, meaning “amber” (a type of gemstone), which obviously has a connection to Kohaku’s name.
+(4): Word play of sorts? “琥珀” is “kohaku”, meaning “amber” (a type of gemstone), which obviously has a connection to Kohaku’s name.

-[^5]: For those unaware of Kohaku and Tsukasa’s relationship as cousins.
+(5): For those unaware of Kohaku and Tsukasa’s relationship as cousins.
 The Suous are the “main family” and the Oukawas are the “side family” that lived in the same estate.

-[^6]: The onomatopoeia for this written was “むにゃむにゃ”/“muniya muniya” but I left it like this for clarity purposes.
+(6): The onomatopoeia for this written was “むにゃむにゃ”/“muniya muniya” but I left it like this for clarity purposes.

   <!-- CONTENT GOES HERE -->